Etiquette Old and New

 He tells us how those dresses referred to loosely as “of the Regency period” were “happily obliged to yield, and the full-flowing dresses came into fashion, and kept their place, after a disgraceful interregnum of very short petticoats, only not showing the knee.”

-In fact this author’s book is so full of plums that we cannot do better than just take a run through some of the choicer passages.
+In fact this author’s book is so full of plums that we can't do better than just take a run through some of the choicer passages.
 One is tempted to think sometimes that he wrote with his tongue in his cheek, or a waggish finger on his nose.

 What villainous behaviour!
 Surely the author gave one wink as he wrote the above, and leered to himself.